SankThomas/challenges/README.md

 # Frontend web development challenges
-Challenges feature HTML5, CSS3 and JavaScript and most of them can be found on the FrontEnd Mentor website.
+Challenges feature HTML5, CSS3 and JavaScript which can be found on the FrontEnd Mentor website.

 ## https://frontendchallenges.netlify.app/